 Second, many believers today are not growing spiritually because of the erroneous belief or mindset that spiritual growth is automatic, or that it comes naturally with time.

-Even naturally, a child does not automatically grow up or develop healthily and steadily without any input from his parents or his effort.
+Even naturally, a child does not automatically grow up and develop healthily into a responsible adult without any input from his parents or his effort.

-A new babe in Christ has to be started on the pure milk of the Word of God that he may grow up.
+A new babe in Christ must be started on the pure milk of the Word of God that he may grow up.

 1 Therefore, laying aside all malice, all deceit, hypocrisy, envy, and all evil speaking,